bamorgans/mine-sweeper/README.md

 Uncover all squares that don’t have mines to win.

 Controls
-- clicks on a square to open
+- click on a square to open
 - CTRL + click to place a Flag